 Q: What if my child has an Individualized Education Program (IEP)?

 About 13% of ICS students have an IEP.
 Click here to learn more.

 Q: Do you follow Common Core standards?

 New York and many other states adopted the Common Core State Standards (CCSS) to frame learning expectations about 10 years ago.
 They are not a curriculum, or a law.

 ICS uses the Core Knowledge Language Arts (CKLA) curriculum for English instruction.
 CLKA is informed by, but not related to, the CCSS.
 We use Eureka Math, which is also aligned to the CSSS, for math instruction.

 You can learn more about CCSS here.

 Safe, thoughtful and nuanced.
 Click here for more details.

 Q: What’s your policy for late arrivals?

-We strongly encourage you to arrive before 8:00 am when instruction begins.
+We strongly encourage you to arrive at 7:55 as instruction begins promptly at 8:00 am.
 We know that there will be times when traffic and subways delay you, but it is very important that you and your child wake up early enough to arrive on time.